LifeArc/py_perceptabat_cv/README.md

 ## :poop: Disclaimer
 py_perceptabat_cv (the package) does not use or include any elements and/or principles ACD/Percepta Batch (the software).
 This is not an attempt to reverse engineer the software or automate any of its elements except and only for enabling faster calculation time and parsing of the output file.
-The software is provided as is with no charge and/or warranty.
+The package is provided as is with no charge and/or warranty.
 The author of the package holds no responsibility for any results and/or outcome due to the package usage and by using the package the user agrees with this disclaimer.